Michael-Mulholland/Graph-Theory-Project/overview.md

 * Option 2

-<p>It displays a small description of the program and lists the optional arguments.</p>
 <p>If the user enters python runner.py -v and then selects option 2, they will see the following display.</p>

 <p align="center">